ktrnka/recipes/docs/chili.md

-Chili recipe
+# Chili

+## Ingredients

-1 lb ground beef
+- 1 lb ground beef
-1 big onion, like yellow or white, diced
+- 1 big onion, like yellow or white, diced
-3-5 cloves of garlic, diced
+- 3-5 cloves of garlic, diced
-1 can tomato sauce
+- 1 can tomato sauce
-1 can diced tomatoes - I like petite diced
+- 1 can diced tomatoes - I like petite diced
-2 cans beans - I usually do 1 pinto and 1 kidney.
-Sometimes I use “chili beans” or whatever the store has
+- 2 cans beans - I usually do 1 pinto and 1 kidney.
+Sometimes I use "chili beans" or whatever the store has

-3 tablespoons chili powder
+- 3 tablespoons chili powder

-other spices to taste, these are what I use: onion powder (necessary) garlic powder ground pepper salt (necessary) cayenne aleppo pepper flakes ghost chili flakes urfa biber flakes
+### Other spices to taste, these are what I use:

+- Important spices
+    - onion powder (necessary)
+    - salt (necessary)
+- Optional / to taste
+    - garlic powder
+    - ground pepper
+    - cayenne
+    - aleppo pepper flakes
+    - ghost chili flakes
+    - urfa biber flakes
-(really just a bunch of different peppers in there to develop a more complex flavor)
+    - (really just a bunch of different peppers in there to develop a more complex flavor)

+## Steps

-Brown the ground beef with the onion and garlic - try to get a little char for more flavor.
+1. Brown the ground beef with the onion and garlic - try to get a little char on the beef for more flavor.
 Drain if you need to.

-Mix everything in slow cooker and cook on low for like 4 hours
+2. Mix everything in slow cooker and cook on low for like 4 hours.

-Taste it and adjust the spiciness, saltiness, etc.
+3. Taste it and adjust the spiciness, saltiness, etc.

-If it’s not spicy enough and you have time, add pepper flakes and let it cook like 30 min or so If it’s not spicy enough and you don’t have time, add cayenne If it’s too spicy, serve with chips and/or cheese
+    - If it’s not spicy enough and you have time, add pepper flakes and let it cook like 30 min or so.
+    - If it’s not spicy enough and you don’t have time, add cayenne.
+    - If it’s too spicy, serve with chips and cheese.

-If it’s bland, probably you’re lacking salt
+    - If it’s bland, probably you’re lacking salt.
-If it’s too salty, you’re screwed so be cautious with salt
+    - If it’s too salty, you’re screwed so be cautious with salt.

-If the taste seems hollow or too much tomato, add more chili power and/or onion powder
+    - If the taste seems hollow or too much tomato, add more chili powder and/or onion powder.

-Other tips that can help:
+## Tips
-After browning the meat, if there are bits stuck on the pan you can deglaze it with a little water and let that reduce a little.
+- After browning the meat, you can deglaze it with a little water and let that reduce a touch.
 Then add that into the chili to make it more meaty.
 It also helps with cleaning the pan.
-It can be sensitive to the brand of chili powder.
-If you’re having trouble with flavor try a different brand If it’s too watery, take the lid off for the last hour or so
+- The brand of chili powder can have a big effect.
+If you’re having trouble with flavor try a different brand.
+- If it’s too watery, take the lid off for the last hour or so.